 radiosensitization property.
 Since combination of cetuximab and radiation improved PFS and

-overall survival (OS) in locally advanced unresectable SCCHN when compared with radiation
+overall survival (OS) in locally advanced SCCHN when compared with radiation alone, these

-alone, these provide a strong rationale to evaluate a combination of palbociclib, cetuximab,
+provide a strong rationale to evaluate a combination of palbociclib, cetuximab, and radiation

-and radiation for locally advanced unresectable SCCHN.
-Because many genetic alterations in
+for locally advanced SCCHN.
+Because many genetic alterations in SCCHN significantly involve

-Thus, the investogators propose a non-randomized, dose escalation, phase I study designed to
+Thus, the investigators propose a non-randomized, dose escalation, phase I study designed to

 determine the maximum tolerated dose (MTD) and toxicity of palbociclib, cetuximab, and IMRT